Noisy PDE Training Requires Bigger PINNs: Experimental Details

 A simple architecture has been chosen that satisfies \cref{def:nets}, specifically $h_\vw(x,y,t)=\ip{\va}{\tanh(\mW_1z+\vw_2t)}$, where $z=(x,y)\in\R^2,\mW_1\in\R^{k \times 2},\vw_2\in\R^k$.
 Each coordinate in $\va\in\R^k$ has been sampled from a Gaussian distribution with mean $3$ and variance $1$.

 The PINNs have been trained using the empirical error defined in \cref{def:hjbloss}.
 The domain is set to the unit cube $(x,y,t)\in[0,1]^3$ and the other parameters are chosen as $N_s=3276$, $\lambda_s=0.5$, and $\lambda_0=0.3$.
 The NNs were trained for $20000$ updates using PyTorch's Adam algorithm with a learning rate of $1\cdot10^{-3}$ and the training error at the last update was recorded.
-We varied the NNs by increasing their widths, thereby increasing $d_N=3k$ (the number of trainable parameters).
+We varied the NNs by increasing their widths, thereby increasing the number of trainable parameters $d_N$ as $d_N=3k$.
+The results are shown in Figure \ref{fig:hjb_0.4} and \ref{fig:hjb_0.5}.